Reed Garrett: Texas Rangers

-Garrett spent his professional debut season of 2014 with the Spokane Indians of the Low–A Northwest League, posting a 6–1 record with a 4.06 ERA and 46 strikeouts in 57.2 innings over 16 games (9 starts).
-Garrett split the 2015 season between the Hickory Crawdads of the Single–A South Atlantic League and the High Desert Mavericks of the High–A California League, combining to go 10–8 with a 4.58 ERA, 96 strikeouts, and 139.2 innings pitched over 25 games (25 starts).
+Garrett spent his professional debut season of 2014 with the Spokane Indians of the Low–A Northwest League, posting a 6–1 record with a 4.06 ERA and 46 strikeouts in 57 2/3 innings over 16 games (nine starts).
+Garrett split the 2015 season between the Hickory Crawdads of the Single–A South Atlantic League and the High Desert Mavericks of the High–A California League, combining to go 10–8 with a 4.58 ERA, 96 strikeouts, and 139 2/3 innings pitched over 25 games (25 starts).
 He split the 2016 season between High Desert, the Frisco RoughRiders of the Double-A Texas League, and the Round Rock Express of the Triple-A Pacific Coast League.
-He recorded a combined 4–9 record with a 6.24 ERA, 86 strikeouts, and 109.2 innings pitched over 29 games (18 starts).
+He recorded a combined 4–9 record with a 6.24 ERA, 86 strikeouts, and 109 2/3 innings pitched over 29 games (18 starts).
 After the 2016 regular season, Garrett played for the Surprise Saguaros of the Arizona Fall League.
 He recorded a 2.25 ERA in 16 innings pitched.

-He spent the 2017 season with Frisco, posting a 2–5 record with a 4.98 ERA, 70 strikeouts, and 68.2 innings pitched in 44 games (4 starts).
-In 2018, Garrett became a full time relief pitcher and split the season between Frisco and the Round Rock Express of the Triple-A Pacific Coast League, posting a combined 4–2 record with a 2.04 ERA, 61 strikeouts, and 61.2 innings pitched over 51 games.
-Following the 2018 regular season, Garrett pitched for the Naranjeros de Hermosillo of the Mexican Pacific League in winter ball, appearing in four games and recording a 9.82 ERA in 3.2 innings pitched.
+Garrett spent the 2017 season with Frisco, posting a 2–5 record with a 4.98 ERA, 70 strikeouts, and 68 2/3 innings pitched across 44 appearances (four starts).
+In 2018, Garrett became a full time relief pitcher and split the season between Frisco and the Round Rock Express of the Triple-A Pacific Coast League, posting a combined 4–2 record with a 2.04 ERA, 61 strikeouts, and 61 2/3 innings pitched over 51 games.
+Following the 2018 regular season, Garrett pitched for the Naranjeros de Hermosillo of the Mexican Pacific League in winter ball, appearing in four games and recording a 9.82 ERA over 3 2/3 innings pitched.

 Detroit Tigers

-Garrett was selected by the Detroit Tigers with the 5th pick in the 2018 Rule 5 draft.
-On March 27, 2019, the Tigers announced that Garrett had made the Opening Day roster.
-He made his major league debut on March 29 versus the Toronto Blue Jays, recording one strikeout over one inning of relief.
-He was designated for assignment on May 16 after going 0–0 with a 8.22 ERA over 15 innings.
+On December 13, 2018, Garrett was selected by the Detroit Tigers with the fifth pick in the Rule 5 draft.
+On March 27, 2019, the Tigers announced that Garrett had made the team's Opening Day roster.
+He made his major league debut on March 29 against the Toronto Blue Jays, recording one strikeout over one inning of relief.
+He was designated for assignment on May 16 after struggling to a 8.22 ERA over 15 innings.